EventGet 50% off your ticket to MongoDB.local London on October 2. Use code WEB50Learn more >>

 That graphic is from the team over at LangChain, whose goal is to provide a set of utilities to greatly simplify this process.

 In this tutorial, we'll walk through each of these steps, using MongoDB Atlas as our Store.
-Specifically, we'll use the AT&T Wikipedia page as our data source.
-We'll then use libraries from LangChain to load, transform, embed, and store:
+Specifically, we'll use the AT&T and Bank of America Wikipedia pages as our data source.
+We'll then use libraries from LangChain to Load, Transform, Embed and Store:

-Once the source is stored in MongoDB, we can retrieve the data that interests us:
+Once the source is store is stored in MongoDB, we can retrieve the data that interests us:

 Prerequisites